 How built-in oven brands compare

-Built-in ovens are generally fairly reliable, with an average reliability score of 74% across all brands.
-But that doesn't mean any oven is a safe bet.
-The best oven brand scored an impressive 84%, while the poorest scored just 56%.
+Built-in ovens are generally reliable, with an average reliability score of 82% across all brands.
+But that doesn't mean any oven brand is a safe bet.
+The best oven brand scored an impressive 92%, while the poorest scored 71%.

-If you're looking for an oven which gives you a decade or so of trouble-free cooking, you'll want to pick from the brand which tops our table.
-With an oven from this brand, there's only a one in 10 chance that it'll break down within the first nine years.
+If you're looking for an oven that gives you a decade or so of trouble-free cooking, you'll want to pick from the brand that tops our table.
+With an oven from this brand, there's only a one in 10 chance that it will break down within the first eight years.
 This brand also has several Best Buys among our listings.

 We work out reliability scores based on the proportion of faulty ovens per brand in our customer survey.
-Faults are weighted, so if a brand has more serious faults it will be awarded a lower score than a brand that experiences minor (repairable) faults.
+Faults are weighted, so if a brand has more serious faults it will be given a lower score than a brand that experiences minor (repairable) faults.
 We also adjust scores according to the age of the oven.
 Newer ovens that develop faults early on will be more heavily penalised than models that develop a fault further down the line.

 Common built-in oven problems

 In our survey, we asked Which? members what faults they had experienced with their built-in ovens.
 Of those that had experienced problems, the most common oven faults are: